3-D Video Viewfinder

 3D-Video-Viewfinder-02-Bob-Gothro 3D-Video_Vw_Fndr-3_Anim_Around

-Bob Gothro, director of “Dreamchaser” monitors a shot in Los Angeles, Aug.
+Bob Gothro, director of “Dreamchaser” monitors a shot, Aug.
+2003

 On location for a Disney commercial at DisneyWorld, June, 2007

-Switches on the right side allow either image to be vertically flipped, or horizontally flopped, therefore the “Left” image from the StereoCam, which sees a reflected image off the beamsplitter appears correct and upright.
+Switches allow either image to be flipped vertically, or flopped horizontally, therefore the “Left” image from the StereoCam, which sees a reflected image off the beamsplitter appears correct and upright.
 The 3-D Video Viewfinder is also a valuable post-production tool, allowing edited L&R film to be transferred to tape for previewing in 3D before printing.

 The 3-D Video Viewfinder is designed as part of the StereoCam dual-camera 3-D motion picture rental package; however, is available with the HinesLab BiClops and Iwerks 870/1570 3-D rig.